 Belmont is a city that is geographically very small relative to the state average and has a high urban density.
 Its major emissions source is aviation, due to the community’s presence of an airport.
-The second largest source of emissions is electricity consumption.
+The second largest source of emissions is gas consumption.

 There are many reasons why a profile can change over time including changes in emissions sources, updates to methodology and more accurate data sources.
 Read our FAQs for more information.